aidanjohnson/EE-443-Lab2/README.md

 Status: In Progress

 Complete:
-- Assembly code that correctly computes based on algorithm of: For each correlation coefficient k, sum the product of the input function x(n) and it shifted by k x(n+k) for n between [0,N-k], where N is the number of samples of x(n).
+- Assembly code that computes using the algorithm: For each correlation coefficient k, sum the product of the input function x(n) and it shifted by k x(n+k) for n between [0,N-k], where N is the number of samples of x(n).

 Incomplete: